nadirkerem/social-media-react-firebase/README.md

 # Social Media App

-This is a social media app that allows users to create an account, login, and post messages.
-The app is built using React, Redux Toolkit, and Firebase.
+This is a social media app that is built using React and Firebase.

-This project has not yet completed.
+More information will be added as the project progresses.